igoyalsamarth/1kit/CONTRIBUTING.md

   e.g. `feat(create-1kit-app): add next.js page router support`

 If you are interested in the detailed specification you can visit [conventionalcommits.org](https://www.conventionalcommits.org) or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

-*Also make sure that your `example` folder does not has any residues*

 ## Requests for new technologies